miyagaw61/rumt/README.md

 ## rumt - RUn Many Times

-You can run same command many times
+You can run same command many times for many files

 ### Install